umbertomazzucchelli/dataviz-project/src/arctic-sea-ice-dashboard.md

 <div class="grid grid-cols-1">
   <div class="card">
     ${resize((width) => arcticIceVisualization({width}))}
-    <p><small>This map visualizes the geographic extent of Arctic sea ice during September (annual minimum) by comparing the average extent from 1979-1989 (blue line) to 2015-2023 (red line).
-The visualization shows how the ice edge has retreated northward, opening previously ice-covered waters along the coastlines of Russia, Canada, and Alaska.
-This spatial perspective illustrates the dramatic reduction in ice coverage that affects navigation, wildlife habitats, and indigenous communities.</small></p>
+    <p>This map shows the geographic reality of Arctic ice loss.
+The blue line shows the average September ice extent from 1979-1989, while the red line shows the average from 2015-2023.
+The retreat is dramatic—millions of square kilometers of ocean that were once ice-covered are now open water.
+This transformation has profound consequences: from altered ocean circulation and weather patterns to disrupted wildlife habitats and indigenous communities.
+It also creates new geopolitical tensions as previously inaccessible resources and shipping routes open up.
+The rapid disappearance of Arctic sea ice serves as a warning sign of the cascading effects of climate change that we'll explore in the next sections.</p>
   </div>
 </div>

+## Final Considerations

+The Arctic sea ice data presents one of the most visible and dramatic signs of climate change.
+While some natural variability occurs from year to year, the long-term declining trend is unmistakable and accelerating.

+Key takeaways from this dashboard:
+- Arctic sea ice is declining in all seasons, but summer losses are most dramatic
+- The rate of decline has been accelerating since 2000
+- At current melting rates, the Arctic could experience ice-free summers within the next few decades
+- The loss of sea ice creates a feedback loop that amplifies warming as dark ocean water absorbs more heat than reflective ice

+These changes have profound implications for global climate patterns, Arctic ecosystems, indigenous communities, shipping routes, and resource extraction.
+The Arctic is effectively serving as an early warning system for the broader climate changes occurring worldwide.

 ## Data Sources and Citations

 * National Snow and Ice Data Center (NSIDC).
 (2023).
 Sea Ice Index, Version 3.
 Boulder, Colorado USA. https://nsidc.org/data/g02135/versions/3
 * Stroeve, J., & Notz, D. (2018).
 Changing state of Arctic sea ice across all seasons.
-Environmental Research Letters, 13(10), 103001.
+Environmental Research Letters, 13(10), 103001. doi: [10.1088/1748-9326/aade56](https://doi.org/10.1088/1748-9326/aade56).
 * Screen, J. A., & Simmonds, I. (2010).
 The central role of diminishing sea ice in recent Arctic temperature amplification.
-Nature, 464(7293), 1334-1337.
+Nature, 464(7293), 1334-1337. doi: [10.1038/nature09051](https://doi.org/10.1038/nature09051).
 * IPCC.
 (2023).
 Climate Change 2023: The Physical Science Basis.
 Contribution of Working Group I to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.